HarryPehkonen/nolint/dev-log/IMPLEMENTATION_JOURNEY.md

 ## Overview

 This document captures the design decisions, implementation approaches, and lessons learned during the development of the previous `nolint` implementation.
-While this implementation was fully functional and production-ready, the project is now being completely rewritten with a superior architecture.
+While this implementation was fully functional and production-ready, the project is now being completely rewritten with a functional architecture.

 **Historical Status**: All major issues were resolved.
 The previous tool was production-ready with comprehensive functionality and robust error handling.